Antony Worrall Thompson: Early life

 Worrall Thompson was born in Stratford-upon-Avon, Warwickshire.
 His parents, Michael Ingham (real name Peter Michael Worrall Thompson) and Joanna Duncan, were both actors.
 He was educated at the King's School, Canterbury, where he sustained facial injuries while playing rugby.
 He had to wait until he was twenty-one years old before he could have plastic surgery to correct the disfigurement.
+As a child he suffered from rickets.

 Early career

-After he left school, he studied hotel management at Westminster Kingsway College.
-Taking his first catering job in Essex, it is rumoured that his grandmother refused to write to him because she could not bring herself to write "Essex" on the envelope.
+After he left school, he studied hotel management.
 In 1978, he moved to London and became sous-chef at Brinkley's Restaurant at Fulham Road, becoming head chef one year later.
-The following year he took a sabbatical in France, eating and working his way around the local cuisine.
-After this he returned to Britain and started producing pans with his business partner Hassan.

 Restaurants

 Prior to opening his first restaurant, Worrall Thompson was Executive Chef at 190 Queens Gate in South Kensington, London.
 He opened his first restaurant, Ménage à Trois, in Knightsbridge in 1981, notable for only serving starters and puddings.
-He then launched several successful restaurants, including Wiz and Woz in west London and Metro in Jersey, all of which reflect his somewhat individual approach to food.
+He then launched several successful restaurants, including Wiz and Woz in west London and Metro in Jersey.
 Until late 2006, he was Catering Director for Old Luxters Barn, in Buckinghamshire.

 In February 2009, his restaurant holding company AWT Restaurants was placed into administration.
 Four restaurants closed – the Notting Grill in west London, the Barnes Grill in south-west London, together with two pubs in Henley-on-Thames, the Lamb Inn and the Greyhound.
 This caused the loss of 60 jobs.
 Worrall Thompson personally bought back the remaining Windsor Grill in Berkshire, the Kew Grill in south-west London, and a delicatessen, the Windsor Larder.

-It was revealed in April 2009 that Thompson's restaurant chain trouble was the result of its being "overstretched" and that his restaurants "had debts of more than £800,000 and owed 214 creditors money."
+It was reported in April 2009 that Thompson's restaurant chain difficulties were the result of being "overstretched" and that his restaurants "had debts of more than £800,000 and owed 214 creditors money."